top of page

 Christoph B. Rosche

 My research focuses on disentangling population ecological processes that drive the local spread or decline of plant populations.
 I am particularly interested in how environmental gradients determine the genomic structure of populations and phenotypic among-population variation through local adaptation.
-I use Conyza canadensis as a model to study eco-evolutionary principles at contemporary time scales
+I use Conyza canadensis and Centaurea stoebe as model species to study eco-evolutionary principles at contemporary time scales

 Dávid U. Nagy